What Is The Biggest Ghost Town In America?

 The green turned out to be malachite, located with chalcocite (aka “copper glance”), and the location of the Bonanza claim.
 A few days later, Arthur Coe Spencer, a U.S. Geological Survey geologist, independently found chalcocite at the same location.

 Kennecott, also known as Kennicott and Kennecott Mines, is an abandoned mining camp in the Valdez-Cordova Census Area in the U.S. state of Alaska that was the center of activity for several copper mines.
 It is located beside the Kennicott Glacier, northeast of Valdez, inside Wrangell-St. Elias National Park and Preserve.

 The camp and mines are now a National Historic Landmark District administered by the National Park Service.
 It was declared a National Historic Landmark in 1986.

 Nevada City /n’ved’sti/ (n-VAY-d) is an unincorporated community in Madison County, Montana, United States.
 In the 1880s, it was one of the two major centers of Commerce in what was known as one of the “Richest Gold Strikes in the Rocky Mountain West”; it shared that role with its sister city Virginia City.
-Since the late 1990s, Nevada City has become one of Montana’s biggest tourist attractions and a large residential area.
+Since the late 1990s, Nevada City has become a large residential area and one of Montana’s biggest tourist attractions.

 Archaeological evidence found between the Music Hall and the Nevada City Hotel would indicate earlier than mining-era habitation, possibly by white hunters or trappers.